Skip to main content

 PIPEDA Principle 4.9

-Submit a formal access request.
-They must respond within 30 days.
+Under PIPEDA Principle 4.9, individuals may submit a formal access request.
+Employers must respond within 30 days.

 Privacy & Data